Characterization of a Far-Infrared Kinetic Inductance Detector Prototype for PRIMA: KID Sensitivity Model and Dynamic Range

-To estimate the NEP at each loading value we scale each component in the noise budget following the scalings described in Ref. \citenum{HaileyDunsheath2021}.
-We assume that the detector is biased with a drive power and tone frequency appropriate for operation in the low loading limit.
-Importantly, the noise scaling accounts for the fact that the probe tone frequency becomes progressively further detuned from the resonance frequency as the optical loading increases.
-The modeled noise budget is shown in Figure \ref{fig:dr_fig2}.
-The detector becomes photon noise limited at an absorbed power of $\approx 20$ fW.
+In the top panel of Figure \ref{fig:reso_shift_comparison2} we compare the white noise level in the two regimes as a function of frequency shift.
+We see that for a given frequency shift the GR noise under an elevated optical load is $\approx 5$ aW, consistent with the measurements presented in Figure \ref{fig:optical_noise}.
+This model predicts that the detector will remain photon noise limited until a loading of $\approx$$20$ fW.
 At this point the resonator becomes significantly detuned (Figure \ref{fig:dr_fig1}), and a given fractional frequency shift will have a decreasing impact on the microwave transmission.
 As the amplifier noise adds to the microwave signal, this noise term begins to dominate.
 For reference to astronomical sources, PRIMA's FIRESS spectrometer at $\lambda$~=~100~\micron\ has a conversion of 10~milli-Janskys per aW, so the 20~fW power at which amplifier noise becomes dominant corresponds to 200~Jy.

 Even larger signals can be accommodated by the PRIMA KIDs.
 One approach is to simply incur the amplifier noise penalty shown in Figure~\ref{fig:dr_fig2}.
 Alternatively, to recover shot noise limited performance, the readout frequencies can be retuned to more closely match the loaded condition (see Figure~\ref{fig:dr_fig1}) -- this is envisioned for PRIMA when viewing bright sources.
-The ultimate limitation for KIDs when retuning is employed is the reduced resonator quality factor and the associated resonator cross-talk, which slowly degrades yield.
+The ultimate limitation for KIDs when retuning is employed is the reduced resonator quality factor and the associated resonator crosstalk, which slowly degrades yield.
 These are aspects which are under consideration in our array optimization.